-- 3.22.
-Of those who answered the Draft district vision and Local Plan options consultation question on the Green Gap between Canterbury and Sturry, the majority agreed with the preferred option of: Option NE5P (preferred option) keep the existing green gap identified in the current Local Plan. - 3.23.
-The review of the Canterbury urban area and Sturry settlement boundary identified a small parcel of land to the west of the 2017 Local Plan green gap boundary that was neither in the settlement boundary nor the green gap. - 3.24.
+- 3.29.
+Of those who answered the 2021 Draft district vision and Local Plan options consultation question on the Green Gap between Canterbury and Sturry, the majority agreed with the preferred option of: Option NE5P (preferred option) keep the existing green gap identified in the current Local Plan. - 3.30.
+The review of the Canterbury urban area and Sturry settlement boundary identified a small parcel of land to the west of the 2017 Local Plan green gap boundary that was neither in the settlement boundary nor the green gap. - 3.31.
 The parcel of land is separated from existing development in Canterbury by Vauxhall Road, Broad Oak Road and the River Stour.
 It is a greenfield site, adjacent to the existing green gap with no clear boundaries between the two.
-Based on its assessment, it is recommended that this parcel of land be included within the green gap (Figure 3.4).
+Based on its assessment, the boundary for the 'Green Gap between Canterbury and Sturry', has been amended to include this land parcel.(Figure 3.4). - 3.32.
+Through the Regulation 18 draft Local Plan consultation (2022), no comments were received regarding the 'Green Gap between Canterbury and Sturry', and so no further amendments were made to the green gap following the 2022 consultation.